kevinbazira/algori-360-video/readme.txt

 * Improved documentation to match WP standards
 * Added MediaUploadCheck wrapper onto MediaUpload to make sure the current user has Upload permissions
 * Added BlockAlignmentToolbar to enable users to choose left, right, center, wide, and full width alignments
-* Added alginment styles for left, right, center, wide and full width alignments
+* Added alignment styles for left, right, center, wide and full width alignments
 * Added Notice in block inspector section to notify user when Full/Wide width alignments are chosen
 * Removed unused styles from editor.scss